Evenes Air Station

-Evenes Air Station is a military airbase of the Royal Norwegian Air Force (RNoAF) located in the town of Evenes in Evenes Municipality, Nordland county, Norway.
+Evenes Air Station is a military airbase of the Royal Norwegian Air Force (RNoAF) located just north of the village of Evenes in Evenes Municipality in Nordland county, Norway.

 History

 The air station was initially opened in 1979 as a hub for Bodø Main Air Station, but became an independent entity in 1988.
 Operations at Evenes were reduced in 1993 and the station was taken out of full operational use.

 In 2012, the parliament decided to turn Evenes into a forward air base for Quick Reaction Alert.
 The air station will have a capacity for stationing a QRA of 15 fighter aircraft, as well as handling exercises with allied aircraft.
 The air station is estimated to produce 1,600 aircraft movements per year once operative.

 From 1 January 2020, the new 133 Luftving was reestablished at Evenes.

 The first F-35 squadron started operations from Evenes in September 2021.

+U.S Marine Corps, Marine Fighter Attack Squadron VMFA-542 deployed to Evenes air station in February 2024.
+This was their first deployment with F-35B.
+In April that same year, a critical communications cable outside the base's parameter was found to have been sabotaged.

+In the spring of 2025, the United States Navy patrol squadron VP-1 “Screaming Eagles” was deployed to Evenes Air Station.
+Operating the P-8A Poseidon maritime patrol aircraft, the squadron conducted a range of surveillance and reconnaissance missions in the Barents Sea and the Baltic Sea.